joshiayush/inb/README.md

 ### `./run.sh`

-Runs the program
+Runs the program.

 ![Home Page](./Output/HomeScreen.png)

 ### `config.user.email=example@gmail.com`

-Adds email to configurations
+Adds email to configurations.

-### `config.user.password=00000000`
+### `config.user.password`

-Adds password to configurations
+Adds password to configurations by allowing you to enter the password in password prompt

+we have used `getpass.getpass()` method for this functionality.

-Once you are done adding configurations you can run the command
+Once you are done adding configurations you can run the command.

 ### `linkedin send`

-It will start sending invitation
+It will start sending invitation.